Epona or the Gualish “the Great Mare”

 for the opportunity to create something for him.

-He found my work pleasurable and even purchased the Green Man Necklace from me.
+He found my work pleasurable and even purchased the Green Man Amulet from me.

 I marked that day with pride.